 How long can I drive my car in another province?

 If you’re simply visiting a new province and don’t intend to reside there, the amount of time you have to operate a vehicle with out-of-province insurance can be indefinite.
-However, once you move to a new province, you typically have 90 days to register your vehicle with your new address.
+However, once you move to a new province, you typically have 30-60, maybe up to 90 days, to register your vehicle with your new address.
 Keep in mind that this timeline may differ depending on the location.
 The best way to ensure a smooth transition is to get a copy of your driver’s abstract and a claims experience letter so that you can obtain new car insurance quickly.

 Even if you only plan to visit a new province, check with your current insurance provider to see if you need to change your policy to stay covered.
 If you need help with what to do, an insurance professional can help you get all the information and file forms you need.